Firstly a few words about design –

 Example 2 – Installing an entrance door in a panel – consider installing a strip of hi-density pvc Insertion or similiar each side of the door ‘aperture’.
 When installing the door you can then glue and screw it in place and it’s much stronger when it’s blowing in the wind

-Example 3 – Installing cabinetry to the inside skin – make sure Hi-density pvc insertions are located where you need some screw purchase
+Example 3 – Installing cabinetry or other items to the inside skin – make sure Hi-density pvc insertions are located where you need some screw purchase

 b.
 Do you need to run wires to a point near the middle of the panel.
 Inserting a Panel insertion – conduit such as this one will allow you to feed the wires easily